rightkick/Notes/terraform/README.md

 - define variables in `variables.auto.tfvars`
 - pass variables through command line with `-var-file` (higher precedence)

-You should be aware of the variable definition precedence that terraform follows, in order to understand the final value that the variables will have in case there are different conflicting definitions.
+You should be aware of the variable definition precedence that Terraform follows, in order to understand the final value that the variables will have in case there are different conflicting definitions.

 The variables can be for **input** or **output** purposes.
 The input variables are used to feed configuration files while the output variables can be used for both feeding configuration files and displaying their value in the console.

 ## Terraform state
-It keeps the state of the deployed infrastructure.
-The state is stored in a local file named `terraform.tfstate` and this file should not be version controlled in git since it may include sensitive information.
-When working with a team it is best stored in a central S3 bucket or shared storage with state locking enabled so as to avoid state corruption.
+Terraform state keeps the state of the deployed infrastructure.
+The state is stored in a local file named `terraform.tfstate` and this file should not be version controlled since it may include sensitive information.
+When working with a team it is best stored in a remote backend such as a central S3 bucket or shared storage with state locking enabled so as to avoid state corruption.
 State locking is usually done from a DB backend (dynamodb or other).

-You can manipulate the terraform state with `terraform state` commands.
+You can manipulate the Terraform state with `terraform state` commands.
 For example, in order to rename a resource without recreating it, you can rename it in the state file, using `terraform state mv ...`, and then manually rename the resource in the configuration file also.
 In this way `terraform apply` will not detect any changes.

 ## Terraform commands
 - `terraform init`: initialize the project.
 It will download any providers also locally to be used when applying the code.